brianhigh/computing_bootcamp/R/getting_help.md

 * index
 * a DESCRIPTION file
 * guides for functions (with examples), classes, and data
-* vignettes, perhaps including tutorials and a FAQ
+* vignettes, including tutorials and FAQs
 * demos
 * a NEWS file